-OPA used scientific weighting to estimate prevalence rates that were representative of the entire active duty population.
+&lt;sup>6 OPA used scientific weighting to estimate prevalence rates that were representative of the entire active duty population.
 OPA provides confidence intervals for all statistics that are interpreted as population estimates.
 The estimated 8.4 percent prevalence rate among women has a confidence interval of 7.9 percent to 8.9 percent, meaning that we can infer with 95 percent confidence that the estimated prevalence of sexual assault among active duty women is between 7.9 percent and 8.9 percent.
 The estimated prevalence rate of 1.5 percent among men has a confidence interval of 1.4 percent to 1.7 percent, meaning that we can infer with 95 percent confidence that the estimated prevalence of sexual assault among active duty men is between 1.4 percent and 1.7 percent.

-&lt;sup>8 Morgan, R. E., & Truman, J. L. Criminal Victimization, 2019.
+&lt;sup>7 Morgan, R. E., & Truman, J. L. Criminal Victimization, 2019.
 Bureau of Justice Statistics (2020): 1-53.

 survey data, with the number of Service member victims in sexual assault reports for incidents occurring during Military Service.
-The next survey will be administered during FY23 and results will be included in the FY23 Annual Report.